Bioactive compounds I

 290.26 g/mol

-Resistance of LDL to oxidation, brachial artery dilation increased plasma antioxidant activity, and fat oxidation
+Resistance of LDL to oxidation, brachial artery dilation increased

 Gallic acid